Program Overview

 TRANSFER NOTES

-2. All courses may be applied to the appropriate areas of the CSU General Education Breadth and/or the UC General Education (IGETC) patterns (See Transfer Planning section of this catalog).
+2. Some courses may be applied to the appropriate areas of the California Intersegmental General Education Transfer Curriculum (Cal-GETC).
+See the Transfer Planning section of this catalog for additional information.